airbytehq/airbyte/airbyte-integrations/connectors/source-facebook-marketing-api-singer/README.md

 ## Dependency Management
 All dependencies should go in `setup.py`, NOT `requirements.txt`.
 The requirements file is only used to connect internal Airbyte dependencies in the monorepo for local development.

-## Configure credentials
-### Configuring credentials as a community contributor
-Follow the instructions in the [documentation](https://docs.airbyte.io/integrations/sources/facebook-marketing-api) to generate an access token.
-Then create a file `secrets/config.json` conforming to the `spec.json` file.
-See `sample_files/sample_config.json` for a sample config file.

-### Airbyte Employee
-Credentials are available in RPass under the secret name `source-facebook-marketing-api-singer-integration-test-creds`.